María Magdalena Campos Pons: Career

 After 1994, there was a shift in Campos-Pons's work, and it became somewhat ethnographic."
 This work is largely autobiographical and has tended to examine her ancestors' relationship with slavery and the sugar industry.
-Campos-Pon's work investigates "a felt history," through the intersection of "non-spoken narratives" and "resilient culture".
+Her work investigates "a felt history," through the intersection of "non-spoken narratives" and "resilient culture".
 She started using large-format photographs which were often arranged into diptychs, triptychs or other configurations.
 These works are reminiscent of works by Lorna Simpson and Carrie Mae Weems.

-In the early 2000s, Campos-Pons returned to elements of abstraction and minimalism that were reminiscent of her early work, and admittedly influenced by her Cuban professor Antonio Vidal.
+In the early 2000s, she returned to elements of abstraction and minimalism that were reminiscent of her early work, and admittedly influenced by her Cuban professor Antonio Vidal.

 According to Campos-Pons' artist statement, her work "renders elements of personal history and persona that have universal relevance...My subjects are my Afro-Cuban relatives as well as myself...The salient tie to familiar and cultural history vastly expands for me the range of photographic possibilities."
 Campos-Pon is interested in showing "crosscultural" and "crossgenerational" themes dealing with race and gender as "expressed in symbols of matriarchy and maternity."
 Campos-Pons says: "Of merging ideas, merging of ethnicities, merging of traditions...
 I am as much black, Cuban, woman, Chinese.
 I am this tapestry of all of that, and the responses to that could be very complicated and could include even anguish and pain."
 Other ideas that her work explores includes exile, immigration, memory and Cuba itself.

 Her art has been shown in scores of solo and group exhibitions, including solo shows at the Museum of Modern Art in New York City; the Venice Biennale; the Johannesburg Biennial; the First Liverpool Biennial; the Dakar Biennale in Senegal; and the Guangzhou Triennial in China.
-Campos-Pons's work is in the collections of the Smithsonian Institution, the Art Institute of Chicago, the National Gallery of Canada, the Victoria and Albert Museum, the Museum of Modern Art, The Museum of Fine Arts, the Miami Art Museum and the Fogg Art Museum.
+Campos-Pons's work is in the collections of the Smithsonian Institution, the Art Institute of Chicago, the National Gallery of Canada, the Victoria and Albert Museum, the Museum of Modern Art, The Museum of Fine Arts, the Pérez Art Museum Miami, and the Fogg Art Museum.

 Campos-Pons teaches at Vanderbilt University, Nashville, Tennessee, where she is the Cornelius Vanderbilt Endowed Chair of Fine Arts.
-In 2020, and as a result of the nationwide social unrest, she launched “Engine for Art, Democracy and Justice", which is defined as a Vanderbilt University "trans-institutional series of virtual conversations and artistic collaborations focused on healing at a time of significant social unrest."
+In 2020, and as a result of the nationwide social unrest, she launched "Engine for Art, Democracy and Justice", which is defined as a Vanderbilt University "trans-institutional series of virtual conversations and artistic collaborations focused on healing at a time of significant social unrest."

-Campos-Pons' diptych photograph, The House was included in the 2022 exhibition Afro-Atlantic Histories at the National Gallery of Art.
+Her diptych photograph, The House was included in the 2022 exhibition Afro-Atlantic Histories at the National Gallery of Art.